edcheyjr/JSGameDevTuts/AttachingSoundToGameObjects/Readme.md

 ### conclusion

-It was fun to learn this how you do to learn something ☺
+It was fun to learn this hope you did learn something ☺